Tim Lang (basketball): Professional career

 Lang debuted for the Kilsyth Cobras of the South East Australian Basketball League (SEABL) in 2009.
 He subsequently joined the Melbourne Tigers of the National Basketball League (NBL) for the 2009–10 season.
 He played in 10 games for the Tigers between 30 September and 21 November.

 After returning to the Cobras for the 2010 SEABL season, Lang moved to Germany for the 2010–11 season, where he joined Erdgas Ehingen/Urspringschule of the ProB.
 The team won the ProB championship.

 Lang re-joined the Cobras for the 2011 season and earned selection to the SEABL All-Star Team.

 On 25 November 2011, Lang signed with the Melbourne Tigers for the rest of the 2011–12 NBL season following a hamstring injury to Matt Burston.
 In 15 games, he averaged 1.2 points in 5.1 minutes per game.

 Lang continued with the Cobras in 2012, 2013, 2014, 2015, and 2016.
 He helped the team reach the SEABL South Conference Grand Final in 2014, and played his 200th SEABL game in 2016, becoming the fifteenth Cobra to have his jersey hung up at Kilsyth's Hugh McMenamin Court.

 Lang joined the Dandenong Rangers for the 2017 SEABL season.
 He helped the Rangers reach the SEABL South Conference Grand Final, where they defeated the Ballarat Miners.
 The Rangers went on to lose to the Mount Gambier Pioneers in the SEABL Grand Final.

 Lang had a pre-season stint with the Perth Wildcats in the lead up to the 2017–18 NBL season.

 Lang continued with the Rangers for the 2018 SEABL season and 2019 NBL1 season.

-Lang returned to the Kilsyth Cobras for the 2021 NBL1 South season, where he was named team captain.
-With the Cobras in 2022, he played his 300th SEABL/NBL1 game.
-He re-signed with the Cobras for the 2023 NBL1 South season.
+Lang returned to the Kilsyth Cobras, now in the NBL1 South, for the 2021 NBL1 season, where he was named team captain.
+With the Cobras in the 2022 season, he played his 300th SEABL/NBL1 game.
+Early in the Cobras' 2023 season, Lang suffered a season-ending knee injury.
+He played his final season in 2024, announcing his retirement after 12 seasons and 258 club games for the Cobras.